Go to site main page,

 photo by DKJ

-A common way of doing this is to strap the board to the weaver's waist so that leaning forward or backward can adjust the tension on the threads (a backstrap loom).
+A common way of doing this is to strap the board to the weaver's waist so that leaning forward or backward can adjust the tension on the threads (a “backstrap loom”).
 The picture at the left shows a backstrap loom in operation in central Myanmar.

 The anchored threads are referred to as the "warp" (Chinese jīng ).
 Across them the weaver runs a second set of threads, called "weft" or "woof" (Chinese wěi ), one at a time, perpendicular to the warp threads, placing each weft thread alternately over and under each warp thread, and doing so the reverse of the way the previous weft thread was placed.
+(The warp is so fundamental to weaving that the Chinese term jīng is also used —originally metaphorically— to refer to major religious and philosophical scriptures, construed as the “warp” of civilization.)

 photo by DKJ